michaelyinopen/job-shop-collection-web/src/components/JobSetEditor/store/editHistory/documentation/editHistory.README.md

 When `mergeBehaviour` is `discard local changes`, all operation types `merge`, `conflict` and `reverse local` are applied.
 The result formData will be the remote's formData.

-If there are no local changes, the default merge behaviour will be `discard local changes`.\
+If there are no local changes, the default merge behaviour will be `discard local changes`.
+(UI does not show merge or discard local changes)\
 If there are local changes, the default merge behaviour will be `merge`.

 A refreshed step can one or many operations.